reduxjs/reselect/README.md

 assert.notEqual(myMap, newMap);
 ```

 If a selector's input is updated by an operation that always returns a new object, it may be performing unnecessary recomputations.
-See [here](#q-why-is-my-selector-recomputing-when-the-input-state-stays-the-same) for a discussion on the pros and cons of using a deep equality check like `Immmutable.is` as the `valueEquals` function for a selector.
+See [here](#q-why-is-my-selector-recomputing-when-the-input-state-stays-the-same) for a discussion on the pros and cons of using a deep equality check like `Immmutable.is` to eliminate unnecessary recomputations.

 ## License